equirs/fashionscape-plugin/README.md

 #### Lock mechanics
 You can "lock" individual slots with the lock icon next to the x button for each slot in the "items" and "base" panels (some base slots have two locks: model and color, in that order, with the color lock matching the current slot color).
-This prevents that slot from being cleared by most features (e.g., randomizing, loading a new outfit, undoing).
+This prevents that slot from being cleared by the randomizer and the undo/redo function.
 Clicking the lock again will unlock it.
 The locking feature is designed to work with the randomizer: as you find pieces that work together, you can lock them and randomize the remaining slots.
 Note that locking a base model will always lock the corresponding item slot, and unlocking an item slot will always unlock the base model.
 However, you can be in